 Divorce doesn’t have to deplete your bank account and consume all your time.
 You might be able to work out the terms of the divorce amicably with your spouse, which can then be filed with the court for enforceability down the road.

 Keep in mind that courts are overwhelmed with cases and encourage parties to negotiate a settlement.
 Having an experienced attorney can help you make decisions during the process.
 Even if you cannot settle all issues, it is usually better to resolve as many issues with the opposing party before going to trial.

 If you’re considering ending your marriage or registered domestic partnership, you may be eligible for a summary dissolution.
 A summary dissolution is available to couples married or in a partnership for less than five years, provided certain requirements are met.
 You can learn more about the process by reading this article or speaking with a member of our legal team.

-Contact Our Team of Marin County Divorce Lawyers
+Contact Our Team of Marin County and San Francisco Divorce Lawyers

 Please contact our team if you are looking for representation in your divorce.